laceywade/TammingaLab.github.io/index.md

 ---
 layout: default
 title: Language Variation and Cognition Lab
+published: true
 ---
-# Welcome!

 This is the website for the Language Variation and Cognition Lab.
 We are currently under construction!